 A nurse clinician is a health expert who provides care and assistance to patients in hospitals, clinics, or similar establishments.
 Among their responsibilities include preparing equipment and documents, administering medication, monitoring the patient's condition, maintaining charts, and regularly reporting to physicians.
 In some establishments, they may also perform administrative support tasks such as answering calls and correspondence, preparing and processing documents, and organizing records.
 Moreover, a nurse clinician must maintain an active communication line with fellow medical staff to provide optimal services to patients.

-There are some key differences in responsibilities as well.
-For example, a licensed practical nurse/supervisor responsibilities require skills like "resident care," "quality care," "nursing home," and "mds."
+There are some key differences in the responsibilities of each position.
+For example, licensed practical nurse/supervisor responsibilities require skills like "resident care," "quality care," "nursing home," and "mds."
 Meanwhile a typical nurse clinician has skills in areas such as "patient outcomes," "educational programs," "acls," and "surgery."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Staff nurses are registered nurses who are usually assigned to work in a care home, a company, or in a clinical setting.
 They advise the physical assessments of patients, employees, and residents.
 They also handle the checking of vital signs, providing basic medical procedures, giving first aid, and, if possible, providing over the counter medication.
 Staff nurses provide medical attention to the people in their place of assignment.
 They help pave the path to their patients' full recovery.
 Staff nurses are expected to be patient and have good interpersonal skills.

-But both careers also use different skills, according to real licensed practical nurse/supervisor resumes.
-While licensed practical nurse/supervisor responsibilities can utilize skills like "resident care," "compassion," "nursing home," and "wound care," some staff nurses use skills like "bls," "acls," "acute care," and "patient safety."
+Each career also uses different skills, according to real licensed practical nurse/supervisor resumes.
+While licensed practical nurse/supervisor responsibilities can utilize skills like "resident care," "compassion," "nursing home," and "wound care," staff nurses use skills like "bls," "acls," "acute care," and "patient safety."

 The primary role of an Utilization Review Nurse is to analyze the condition of each patient carefully and decide if the patient still needs to stay in the hospital or be sent home.
 They deal with patients' relatives, doctors, and people from insurance companies.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from licensed practical nurse/supervisor resumes include skills like "resident care," "cpr," "medication administration," and "quality care," whereas a utilization review nurse might be skilled in "medical necessity," "acute care," "utilization management," and "utilization review. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from licensed practical nurse/supervisor resumes include skills like "resident care," "cpr," "medication administration," and "quality care," whereas a utilization review nurse is more likely to list skills in "medical necessity," "acute care," "utilization management," and "utilization review. "

 An emergency registered nurse is first in line for patients who need a response.
 These nurses are first to respond to emergency cases such as trauma, allergic reactions, and injuries.
 They assist doctors and other medical staff in emergency medical care.
 It is their responsibility to always provide high-quality standards for nursing.
 The skills they should possess include diligence, attention to detail, levelheadedness, and strong communication.
 They also need to be knowledgeable about emergency care.